• Skip to primary navigation

 • Add more chicken stock when there is no more liquid in the pan and repeat the same process until the rice is nearly cooked but still crunchy.

-• Add the mushroom purée, mascarpone cheese, salt and pepper at this point and cook few more minutes.
+• Add the mascarpone cheese, salt, and pepper at this point and cook a few more minutes before adding the mushroom purée.

 • Check the rice and add more liquid if necessary until it's cooked al dente.
 Add the butter and give it a good stir.